 How long do tulips last?
-This is a question many a tulip lover has asked while surveying a fresh-cut bundle of the delicate looking blooms.
+This is a question many a tulip lover has asked while surveying a fresh-cut bundle of the delicate-looking blooms.
+Next time you’re looking to order a tulip arrangement, consider our helpful tips.

 Tulip Basic Care